Kids' Wall Mural Ideas

 For a cheaper and more unique look, consider painting your own wall mural.
 It isn't as hard as you'd think.
 If you can trace and paint inside the lines, you can probably do a wall mural.
 Or maybe you have an artsy friend you can call on to help.
 All you need is:

-- Design idea from a picture or your own drawing.
+- a design concept (from a picture or your own drawing)

-- Acrylic art paint (found at Walmart, craft stores or Amazon)
+- acrylic art paint (found at Walmart, craft stores, or on Amazon)

 Winnie the Pooh Wall Murals